levynir/easy-copy-for-pivotal-tracker/README.markdown

-Pivotal Tracker Easy Copy Ex
+Easy Copy for Pivotal Tracker

 ## What is it?
 Install it, and when you click a story the extension will copy the story ID, LINK or NAME to your clipboard(Tested on OS X Chrome)